susovanpatra00/Greek-CAPTCHA-Cracker/README.md

 # Greek-CAPTCHA-Cracker
 This is a system to crack Greek Captcha - CS771 (IITK)

 ## Project Overview

-This project involves the extraction and recognition of characters from CAPTCHA images.
-The CAPTCHAs consist of three uppercase Greek characters, each image being 150 × 500 pixels.
-The characters in the images are rotated at angles of 0°, ±10°, ±20°, or ±30°, and there are obfuscating lines of varying shades in the background.
+This project involves extracting and recognizing characters from CAPTCHA images.
+Each CAPTCHA consists of three uppercase Greek characters within 150 × 500 pixel images, which may be rotated at angles of 0°, ±10°, ±20°, or ±30°.
+The images also feature obfuscating lines that complicate the extraction process.

 ## Methodology

 ### 1. Preprocessing of Image (Data Cleaning)

-To accurately identify and extract characters from the CAPTCHA images, several preprocessing steps were implemented to clean the images:
+To ensure effective character recognition, several preprocessing steps were applied to clean the CAPTCHA images:

 #### a.
 Background Removal

 1. **Image Conversion**: Convert the image from BGR to HSV color space.
-2. **Foreground Extraction**: Extract the 'S' (Saturation) channel from the HSV image and remove values less than half of the maximum saturation.
+2. **Foreground Extraction**: Extract the 'S' (Saturation) channel and remove values below half of the maximum saturation.
-3. **Create Mask**: Use the foreground mask to isolate the main content of the image.
+3. **Create Mask**: Use the mask to isolate the main content of the image.
-4. **Invert Mask**: Invert the foreground mask to get the background.
+4. **Invert Mask**: Invert the mask to isolate the background.
-5. **Combine Foreground and Background**: Convert the background back to BGR color space and combine it with the original image to achieve a white background with clear characters.
+5. **Combine Foreground and Background**: Merge the background with the original image to achieve a white background.

 #### b.
 Stray Line Removal

-1. **Refinement of Mask**: Adjust the mask to effectively remove stray lines without altering the characters.
+1. **Refinement of Mask**: Adjust the mask to remove stray lines while preserving the characters.
-2. **Final Combination**: Combine the refined foreground mask with the original image to produce the final output, which is free from stray lines and obfuscating elements.
+2. **Final Combination**: Merge the refined mask with the original image to produce a clean result.

-**References**: The above functions for background removal and stray line filtering were implemented based on methods detailed in the [FreedomVC blog](https://www.freedomvc.com/index.php/2022/01/17/basic-background-remover-with-opencv/).
+**References**: Background removal and stray line filtering techniques were adapted from [FreedomVC](https://www.freedomvc.com/index.php/2022/01/17/basic-background-remover-with-opencv/).

-## Algorithms Used

-1. **Image Segmentation**: To isolate and process individual characters.
-2. **Character Recognition**: For identifying characters after preprocessing.

-## Hyperparameter Search Procedures

-- **Foreground Mask Threshold**: Adjusted the threshold for the saturation channel to achieve optimal background removal.
-- **Mask Refinement**: Tuned the parameters for mask refinement to effectively eliminate stray lines.

-## Validation Procedure

-- **Visual Inspection**: Manually inspected a subset of processed images to ensure the accuracy of background removal and line filtering.
-- **Performance Metrics**: Evaluated the effectiveness of preprocessing by assessing the clarity of extracted characters and their suitability for recognition algorithms.
+### 2. Character Recognition Models

+Two different models were utilized for character recognition:

+#### a.
+Convolutional Neural Network (CNN)

+1. **Model Architecture**: A CNN model was used for its capability to extract and recognize features from images.
+2. **Training Procedure**:
+   - **Dataset**: Utilized the set of 2000 CAPTCHA images with three characters each.
+   - **Augmentation**: Applied data augmentation techniques like rotation and scaling to improve model performance.
+   - **Hyperparameter Tuning**: Optimized learning rate, batch size, and number of epochs through grid search or random search.
+   - **Validation**: Used a validation set to tune hyperparameters and prevent overfitting.

+3. **Validation**: Performance was assessed using accuracy, precision, recall, and F1-score on a test set.

+#### b.
+Support Vector Machine (SVM)

+1. **Feature Extraction**: Features were extracted from preprocessed images and fed into the SVM model.
+2. **Training Procedure**:
+   - **Kernel Selection**: Used kernels like linear, polynomial, or RBF to find the best fit.
+   - **Hyperparameter Tuning**: Optimized parameters such as C (regularization parameter) and gamma (kernel coefficient).
+   - **Validation**: Used cross-validation techniques to tune hyperparameters and evaluate model performance.

+3. **Validation**: Performance was evaluated on a test set using metrics like accuracy, precision, recall, and F1-score.

 ## Conclusion

-The preprocessing techniques applied significantly improve the accuracy of character extraction from CAPTCHA images by effectively removing background noise and obfuscating lines.
-These cleaned images are then ready for further character recognition tasks.
+The preprocessing steps were crucial in preparing the CAPTCHA images for accurate character recognition.
+Both CNN and SVM models were employed to ensure robust character extraction.
+The CNN model leveraged its feature extraction capabilities, while the SVM model provided a different approach to classification, resulting in a comprehensive solution for CAPTCHA character recognition.
+CNN gave exceptional result of 100% accuracy but the model size was 136 MB so I used SVM later on which also gave 100% accuracy but the model size was 3.69 MB which is exceptionally lesser than the CNN model size.